DanJiayi/SCRec/README.md

 ## Note
-**For the arXiv preprint version only, we have removed the `forward` function** of the `CSA` class in `genrec/models/CSA/model_csa.py` for credit protection.
+**For the arXiv preprint version only, we have removed the `forward` function** of the `CSA` class in `genrec/models/CSA/model_csa.py` to protect intellectual property.
 The complete reproducible implementation is included in the submission version and will be released upon acceptance.

 This repository contains the code for the paper "Addressing Cross-Stage Decoupling of Semantic and Collaborative Signals in Generative Recommendation".